narnolddd/FETA3/README.md

 # Examples

-## Obtaining time series of time series measurements
+## Obtaining time series of network measurements

 Let's do an example of obtaining a time series of measurements from a timestamped network dataset.
 In the `data` folder there's a file 'cit-HepPh-ordered.txt' which is a timestamped citation network dataset from ArXiV high energy physics, available from [SNAP](https://snap.stanford.edu/data/).
 We will